- Download our Moving to Denmark Guide (PDF)

 Accessibility in Denmark

-Danish law prohibits the discrimination of people based on physical, sensory, intellectual, or mental disabilities.
-Denmark aims to be a world leader when it comes to amenities for the disabled, and has a programme called “Accessibility for All” which aims to make it easier for disabled people to travel and participate in everyday life.
-The Danish government, along with private companies, has taken initiatives to improve accessibility for people with disabilities and ensure equal access to opportunities.
+Denmark’s accessibility standards are protected by law, which prohibits discrimination based on physical, sensory, intellectual, or mental disabilities.
+Denmark aims to be a world leader when it comes to amenities for people with disabilities and has a programme called ‘Accessibility for All’, which aims to make it easier for them to travel and participate in everyday life.

-Denmark is largely accessible for those in wheelchairs and those with sensory disabilities.
-Most road crossings have audio cues to signal when it's safe to cross.
-All buses have a manual wheelchair ramp and wheelchair taxis are available.
+Denmark is largely accessible for people who use a wheelchair or have sensory disabilities.
+Most road crossings have audio cues to signal when it’s safe to cross.
+All buses have a manual wheelchair ramp, and wheelchair taxis are also available.

 Most metro and train stations are accessible via a lift or elevator, and it’s possible to wheel a chair onto the train from the platform.
-Assistance can be provided at the train station if it is booked at least 12 hours in advance.
-Travel companions, such as assistants or guide dogs, can accompany disabled passengers on public transport at a reduced price.
+Assistance can be provided at the train station if you book at least 12 hours in advance, and this is especially important if you're departing from a major station during rush hour.
+Travel companions, such as assistants or guide dogs, can accompany people with disabilities on public transport at a reduced price.

-Those unable to travel by public transport due to disability can register for door-to-door transportation in a specially equipped minibus known as Movia Flexihandicap.
+People who can't travel by public transport due to their disability can register for door-to-door transport in a specially equipped minibus known as Movia Flexihandicap.

-Companies are encouraged to employ people with disabilities, and there is a compensation system in Denmark that ensures employers are not faced with any extra expense when employing those with a disability.
+Unlike many European countries, Denmark doesn’t use a quota system for employing disabled people; instead, it favours an inclusive and active labour market approach with wage subsidies and special assistance measures.
+Companies are encouraged to employ people with disabilities, and there is a compensation system in Denmark that ensures employers are not faced with any extra expense when employing them.

 Useful resources